Register sections

 Once you have well-registered reference sections, use the automatic tools to register the other sections that interest you, up to and including the entire brain volume.

-We recommend the Atlas Constrained registration method; it employs advanced machine-learning, image-based linear registration algorithms and is likely to offer the best results.
+• We recommend the Atlas Constrained registration method for samples with evenly spaced sections; it employs advanced machine-learning, image-based linear registration algorithms and is likely to offer the best results.

-Alternative Independent registration tools for processing multiple sections at once are also available
+• Alternative Independent registration tools for processing multiple sections at once are also available; this mode is recommended for experiments that include unevenly spaced sections.

 Procedure for using Atlas Constrained transformation to register multiple sections at once